 - 5.5 The Budget Constraint input in the 'Scenario' worksheet should be left blank if the analysis is not constrained by budget.
 Budget Constraints can be assigned as follows: - iv.
 In the 'Scenario' worksheet, click on the input cell corresponding to the 'Budget Constraint' row and the year to which Budget Constraint should be applied. - v.
-Select the appropriate pre-defined Budget from the drop-down list.
-Budget Constraints are defined in the 'Budgets' worksheet as described in Section 4.
-An additional option to select "Overall" is provided to the user.
-Overall is the sum of all the budget constraints defined in the "Budgets" worksheet.
-If the budget constraint for each treatment cannot be defined, as required by the "Budget" worksheet, the total budget constraint is known, then the user can insert this number in the first input row of the "Budget" worksheet and select "Overall" in the "Scenario" worksheet, in the budget constraint row.
-The Overall budget will be allocated across the homogeneous asset groups hierarchy wise; based on the order they are defined. - vi.
+Select the appropriate pre-defined Budget from the drop down list.
+Budget Constraints are defined in the 'Budgets' worksheet as described in Section 4. - vi.
 Repeat the above steps for all Homogeneous Asset Groups, Analysis Scenarios and years for which Budget Constraints are intended.
-This can be facilitated by the 'Clear selected row(s)', 'Copy selected cell(s)' and 'Paste selected cell(s)' buttons, as explained below.
+This can be facilitated by the 'Clear selected row(s)', 'Copy selected row(s)' and 'Paste selected rows' buttons, as explained below.